 FITZROY ISLAND TURTLE REHABILITATION CENTER

-A quick stop at the rehabilitation center is a must when you want to know more about the preservation of these animals.
+A quick stop at the rehabilitation centre is a must when you want to know more about the preservation of these animals.
 The tour involves a lot about plastics and the environment.
 You will get to see some rehab turtles during the tour.
-The money for the cost of the ticket is donated straight to the turtle rehab center.
+The money for the cost of the ticket is donated straight to the turtle rehab centre.